Macb3th/dartlang.org/src/site/docs/tutorials/connect-dart-html/errors-warnings.markdown

 ---
 layout: default
-title: "What is Dart Editor Trying to Tell Me?"
+title: "What Is Dart Editor Trying to Tell Me?"
 description: "Errors and warnings and code completions"
 has-permalinks: true
 tutorial: